The mission of Financial Aid programs is to make college education accessible to individuals who otherwise would be unable to attend college.

 STEP 4: Check your award status in the LACCD Student Information System

-If you are selected for verification, you will need to provide additional paperwork.
+If your application is selected for verification, you will need to provide additional paperwork.
 The paperwork may include, but is not limited to:

 - Certification of Child Support Paid